Employment and employee benefits in Switzerland: overview

 Areas of practice.
 Employment law; litigation and arbitration.

-- Representing clients in employment related litigation and arbitration, in particular regarding top executive pay.
+- Representing clients in employment related litigation and arbitration, in particular regarding top executive pay, in particular in connection with the claim for past and running incentive pay for US$6 million.

-- Advising clients in relation to transfer of enterprises and mass dismissals.
+- Advising clients in relation to transfer of enterprises and mass dismissals, in particular in connection with the merger of two banks.

 Professional qualifications.
 Switzerland, 1999